Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 - A2SRMat (List): Matrix of A2SR coefficients derived from the ASR matrix.
 Note: this assumes differential observables.

 ### generateSRs
-generateSRs[in,h,out] finds all amplitudes, amplitude sum rules (ASRs), and amplitude-squared sum rules (A2SRs) for a given system.
+generateSRs[in,h,out] finds amplitudes, amplitude sum rules (ASRs), and amplitude-squared sum rules (A2SRs) for a given system.

 Arguments:
 - in (List): Contains U-spins (Real) or particle multiplets (List of Strings) in the incoming state.